OlivierGeorgeon/osoyoo/README.md

 AI researcher's use it for their tens of thousands of lines of Python code running on a laptop/desktop/server to bidirectionally access a mobile robot via ordinary Wi-Fi.

-The PetitCat project uses the free Arduino IDE to support a myriad of microcontroller boards which can control a variety of mobile robotic platforms.
+The PetitCat project uses the free Arduino IDE to support a myriad of microcontroller boards which can control a variety of mobile robotic platforms based on open-source hardware.
-Demonstrations are based on the [Osoyoo](https://osoyoo.com/2022/07/05/v2-metal-mecanum-wheel-robotic-lesson1-robot-car-assembly-model-2021006600/) platform but apply to similar platforms such as [4tronics](https://4tronix.co.uk/blog/?p=169), [Adafruit](https://www.adafruit.com/product/1639), [XiaoR](https://www.xiaorgeek.net/products/xiaor-geek-arduino-uno-r3-wifi-smart-programmable-robot-car), etc.
+Our demonstrations are built on top of the [Osoyoo](https://osoyoo.com/2022/07/05/v2-metal-mecanum-wheel-robotic-lesson1-robot-car-assembly-model-2021006600/) platform but similar platforms could be used such as [Elegoo](https://elegoofrance.fr/products/elegoo-projet-smart-robot-car-kit-v-4-0-avec-camera-livraison-24-48-h), [4tronics](https://4tronix.co.uk/blog/?p=169), [Adafruit](https://www.adafruit.com/product/1639), [XiaoR](https://www.xiaorgeek.net/products/xiaor-geek-arduino-uno-r3-wifi-smart-programmable-robot-car), etc.

 The cost of all parts including the Arduino board is approximately US$120 at the time of writing, i.e., orders of magnitude less costly (and less complex) than typical robotic embodiments purchased by research laboratories.
 For details about the Osoyoo robot car as well as ordering parts, please see:
 [Howard Schneider's full tutorial](docs/overview/Part_1_Easy_to_Read_Overview.md)